Quality-Assurance-DAO/-F6-Catalyst-value-onboarding-Ekphrasis-Academic-GitBook/Proposal/F6-Catalyst-value-onboarding-Catalyst-Swarm-Genesis GitBook.md

 ## Relevant experience

-Stephen has 30 years' experience in organizing academic, community and business projects.
+Stephen has 30 years' experience in organizing academic, community and business projects (See Detailed plan for more information).

 ## Website/GitHub repository (not required)